openobserve/swisspipe/README.md

 A high-performance single node workflow engine built with Rust and Axum that processes data through configurable DAG-based workflows.

 # Why SwissPipe

-Swisspipe is geared for semi-technical people who have very high performance requirements where many other established workflow engines like n8n, dify etc do not work.
-With under 30 MB memory and negligible CPU you can have thousands of workflows running.
+If you've hit performance walls with n8n, dify, or similar tools, SwissPipe might be what you need.
+It runs thousands of workflows on under 30 MB of memory with minimal CPU usage.

+It's built for people who understand workflows but need something faster and lighter.
+You can be up and running in under 2 minutes using Docker or pre-built binaries.

-Swisspipe can also replace segment.com for use cases and native segment.com compatible endpoints are available as well that can receive data from segment.com SDKs.
+You can also use it as a Segment.com alternative—it has compatible endpoints that work with Segment SDKs.

 ## Features

 - **DAG-based Workflows**: Define complex data processing flows using directed acyclic graphs
 - **JavaScript Integration**: Use JavaScript for transformers and conditions via QuickJS
-- **Multiple Node Types**: Support for HTTP requests, email, OpenObserve, delays, Conditions, Human in Loop, and more
+- **Multiple Node Types**: Support for HTTP requests, email, OpenObserve, delays, conditions, human in loop, and more
 - **Async Execution**: Background job processing with worker pools and queue management
 - **Retry Logic**: Configurable exponential backoff for failed operations
 - **Comprehensive APIs**: Complete workflow management and execution monitoring